apache/airflow/docs/apache-airflow/administration-and-deployment/logging-monitoring/logging-tasks.rst

 Triggers require a shift in the way that logging is set up.
 In contrast with tasks, many triggers run in the same process, and with triggers, since they run in asyncio, we have to be mindful of not introducing blocking calls through the logging handler.
 And because of the variation in handler behavior (some write to file, some upload to blob storage, some send messages over network as they arrive, some do so in thread), we need to have some way to let triggerer know how to use them.

-To accomplish this we have a few attributes that may be set either on the handler, either instance or the class.
+To accomplish this we have a few attributes that may be set on the handler instance or class.
 Inheritance is not respected for these parameters, because subclasses of FileTaskHandler may differ from it in the relevant characteristics.
 These params are described below:

 - ``trigger_should_wrap``: controls whether this handler should be wrapped by TriggerHandlerWrapper.
 This is necessary when each instance of handler creates a file handler that it writes all messages to.
 - ``trigger_should_queue``: controls whether the triggerer should put a QueueListener between the event loop and the handler, to ensure blocking IO in the handler does not disrupt the event loop.